Use recursive partitioning function rpart::rpart() to perform a 'classification' of relatively stable levels in a timeseries.

 minChange

-After the call to rpart, adjust detected level changes to a minimum absolute change in y.
+After the call to rpart, adjust detected level changes to a minimum absolute change in y, e.g. sd(y) or in case of a discrete scale, a minimal scale change that represents significant level change relative to the interpretation of the scale.
 If a level change is smaller than minChange, the previous level will be continued.
 Note that this is an iterative process starting at the beginning of the series and 'correcting' towards the end.
 The results are stored in p_adj.
-Set to NA to skip, which means p_adj will be identical to p (default = sd(y, na.rm = TRUE))
+Set to NA to skip, which means p_adj will be identical to p (default = NA)

 doLevelPlot

-Should a plot with the original series and the levels be produced? (default = FALSE)
+Should a plot with the original series and the levels and/or trends be produced?
+If returnTrends = TRUE sloped regions will be displayed as segments (default = FALSE)

 doTreePlot

 Should a plot of the decision tree be produced.
-This requires package partykit (default = FALSE)
+If returnTrends = TRUE there will be 2 trees.
+This requires package partykit.
+Use grid::grid.grab to grab the tree plot object as a grob (default = FALSE)

 Value